By Carlos Harrison

 Orlando Salsa Congress

 Put on your dancing shoes and salsa, salsa, salsa.
-It’s four days and nights of live music, more than 50 workshops, more than 30 dance performances per night, pool parties by day, and salsa and bachata dancing at night until at least 4 a.m.
+It’s 7 days and nights of live music, more than 50 workshops, more than 30 dance performances per night, pool parties by day, and salsa and bachata dancing at night until at least 4 a.m.
 It’s all wrapped around the Fourth of July holiday.

 Miami Salsa Congress